codemartial/agent/README.md

 The C++ backend that Thrift built out-of-the-box is single threaded.
-I did find references to a non-blocking server implementation using framed transport, but couldn't get it set up easily.
+I did find references to a non-blocking server implementation using framed transport, but couldn't get it set up easily (missing `libthriftnb`).

-On the Go side, though, the reward for putting up with terrible documentation and somewhat more difficult code is the all-crushing performance – 2x faster than the next fastest, grpc-go when used in the "Buffered Transport" mode.
-The more reliable "Framed Transport Mode" is not as terribly fast but is still ~ 15% faster than grpc-go.
-To be fair, grpc is using framed, unbuffered transport while also doing a lot more bookkeeping for context, traces and latency profiling out of the box.
+On the Go side, though, the reward for putting up with terrible documentation and somewhat more difficult code is the all-crushing performance – 2x faster than the next fastest, `grpc-go` when used in the "Buffered Transport" mode.
+The more reliable "Framed Transport" mode is not as terribly fast but is still ~ 15% faster than `grpc-go`.
+To be fair, gRPC is using framed, unbuffered transport while also doing a lot more bookkeeping for context, traces and latency profiling out of the box.

 ## Versions